Seiko: FIFA World Cup

 Seiko also released official products for the 2002 FIFA World Cup held in Japan and South Korea, without being the official timekeeper.

 IAAF World Championships

 Currently, Seiko has an agreement with World Athletics to act as the timekeeper for the latest editions of the World Athletics Championships.
 The agreement started in 1985 and is set to continue until at least 2029.

 Tennis tournaments

-Throughout the history, Seiko has been the official timekeeper for many tennis tournaments.
+During its history, Seiko has been the official timekeeper for many tennis tournaments.